Randy Pausch

 Randolph Frederick Pausch (/paUS/) (October 23, 1960 – July 25, 2008) was an American educator, a professor of computer science, human–computer interaction, and design at Carnegie Mellon University (CMU) in Pittsburgh, Pennsylvania.

 Pausch learned he had pancreatic cancer in September 2006.
 In August 2007, he was given a terminal diagnosis: "three to six months of good health left".
 He gave an upbeat lecture titled, "The Last Lecture: Really Achieving Your Childhood Dreams" on September 18, 2007 at Carnegie Mellon, which became a popular YouTube video and led to other media appearances.
 He co-authored a book of the same name, The Last Lecture, which became a New York Times best-seller.

+Pausch's academic lectures reached a global audience after his diagnosis with a terminal illness in 2006.
 Pausch died of complications from pancreatic cancer on July 25, 2008, aged 47.

 Early life

 Randolph Frederick Pausch was born in Baltimore, Maryland, and grew up in Columbia, Maryland.
 After graduating from Oakland Mills High School in Columbia, Pausch earned his bachelor's degree in computer science from Brown University in May 1982 and his PhD in computer science from Carnegie Mellon University in August 1988.
 While completing his doctoral studies, Pausch was briefly employed at Xerox Palo Alto Research Center and Adobe Systems.